 What had caused Arthur's sudden change of heart, Merlin couldn't even begin to imagine, but a small part of him knew that when he had sworn his innocence, Arthur had begun to trust him, and maybe, just maybe, the prince was finally coming to terms with it all.

-"No," Merlin said, but in spite of himself he felt himself begin to smile.
+"No," Merlin said, but in spite of himself he felt his face begin to morph into a smile.

 "Good," Arthur smiled brightly, then without warning, lunged forward.

-Merlin yelped and dove to the side as the Prince swatted at him, covering his head more with his hands then with his stick.
+Merlin yelped and dove to the side as the Prince swatted at him, covering his head more with his hands than with his stick.